If you’re thinking about becoming a gestational carrier, one question may pique your interest more than any other:

-To learn more about how you can be paid as a gestational surrogate, click here to contact a surrogacy professional today.
-But, this guide contains the basics of what you should know about gestational carrier pay in today’s surrogacy industry.
+This guide contains the basics of what you should know about gestational carrier pay in today’s surrogacy industry.

 Do Gestational Surrogates Get Paid?

-In your surrogacy research, you may have come across some varying information on gestational surrogate compensation and its legality.
-But, rest assured: Gestational surrogate payment is legal in the vast majority of the United States.
+Gestational surrogate payment is legal in the vast majority of the United States.
 Except for a few states, the U.S. is friendly on the legality and accessibility of gestational carrier compensation.

 Wondering whether your state allows for gestational surrogacy pay?
 Contact a surrogacy professional today to determine whether you can pursue a compensated, gestational surrogacy journey.